Abhinavmaurya747/Face-Recognition-One-Shot-Learning-/README.md

 This project is based on **Siamese Neural Networks &amp; Triplet Loss Functions**

 ## Used research papers :-
 <b>1.
-DeepFace: Closing the Gap to Human-Level Performance in Face Verification
+DeepFace: Closing the Gap to Human-Level Performance in Face Verification<br>
 2. FaceNet: A Unified Embedding for Face Recognition and Clustering</b>

 ## Description :-